Click here for updates regarding COVID-19

 What is Lincoln Center, and what is a resident organization?

 The 16.3-acre Lincoln Center complex, the world's leading performing arts center, is home to the 11 resident arts organizations that represent the highest standards of excellence in symphony, opera, chamber music, theater, dance, film, and arts education.
-Resident organizations are listed in the main navigation under the section Organizations.
+Resident organizations are listed in the footer at the bottom of each page.

 Lincoln Center for the Performing Arts, Inc. (LCPA) serves three primary roles: a resident organization with its own series of artistic programming; a national leader in arts and education and community relations; and manager of the Lincoln Center campus.
-LCPA presentations called "Lincoln Center Presents" include American Songbook; Great Performers; Lincoln Center Festival; Lincoln Center Out of Doors; Midsummer Night Swing; the Mostly Mozart and White Light Festivals; and the Emmy Award-winning Live From Lincoln Center.
+LCPA presentations, called "Lincoln Center Presents," include American Songbook; Great Performers; Lincoln Center Out of Doors; Midsummer Night Swing; the Mostly Mozart and White Light Festivals; and the Emmy Award–winning Live From Lincoln Center.

 How do I become a member of Lincoln Center for the Performing Arts?